 Each time you breathe, air travels within your lungs through airways called bronchi.
 When you have bronchiectasis your airway walls (bronchi) become irreversibly thickened and damaged.
 As more walls become scarred, the bronchi are no longer able to effectively drain normal secretions, so mucus builds up and becomes a breeding ground for germs.
 This creates a vicious cycle of inflammation and infection that can damage the lung.
 The condition may occur throughout the lung or only in certain airways.
 The more widespread the damage, the more serious the disease.

 What Causes Bronchiectasis?

-Bronchiectasis is often brought on by damage from another condition that affects the lungs.
+Although the cause of bronchiectasis is not known in about 40% of the cases, it is often brought on by damage from another condition that affects the lungs.
 Even an airway blockage, like a growth or a noncancerous tumor, can lead to bronchiectasis.
 Though it is most often linked to cystic fibrosis, many other conditions can trigger bronchiectasis such as: